Nayan524/Forensic-Sketch-Generation/README.md

-**Problem Statement** - In criminal investigations, eyewitnesses often describe what a suspect looks like, but turning those verbal descriptions into accurate facial sketches depends heavily on skilled artists.
+**Problem Statement**🚀 - In criminal investigations, eyewitnesses often describe what a suspect looks like, but turning those verbal descriptions into accurate facial sketches depends heavily on skilled artists.
 The process has following issues:

 **Time-consuming** - Manual sketching is a slow, iterative process.
 **Subjective** - Sketch descriptions can vary based on the artist’s interpretation.